 Best for Lug Nuts: DEWALT 20-Volt Max 1/2-Inch Cordless Impact Wrench Kit

 Removing stubborn lug nuts can be a painstaking task, so you'll want to invest in a heavy-duty tool that can get the job done quickly.
-Our top pick is the DEWALT 20V Max XR Lithium-Ion Cordless Impact Wrench because it has 2,000 in-lbs of maximum torque and a brushless motor that will extend its life.
+Our top pick is the DEWALT 20V Max XR Lithium-Ion Cordless Impact Wrench because it has 700 ft-lb of maximum fastening torque, 1,200 ft-lb of nut-busting torque, and a brushless motor that will extend its life.
 Choose from three speeds—0-400/1,200/1,900 rpm—depending on your needs.

-A ½-inch anvil with a dent pit makes the wrench resistant to breakage and the annoying shearing that so often comes with lug nut removal.
+A ½-inch anvil with a detent pin makes the wrench resistant to breakage and the annoying shearing that so often comes with lug nut removal.
 It can handle drops from as high as 8 feet with its compact design and durable casing.
 This impact wrench also has an LED light with a 20-second delay for use in dark spaces.

 Best Pneumatic: Ingersoll Rand 2235TiMAX Drive Air Impact Wrench

-The Milwaukee Fuel High Torque Impact Wrench (view at Amazon) is one of the most powerful impact wrenches for its size; it makes quick work of even the toughest nuts and bolts, letting you loosen or tighten them with ease.
-But if you merely need an impact wrench for simple tasks around the house or garage, and don’t demand the utmost in power and torque, you’ll find the PORTER-CABLE PCE211 (view at Amazon) is very reasonably priced and a great choice for the average DIYer.
+The Milwaukee Fuel High Torque Impact Wrench is one of the most powerful impact wrenches for its size; it makes quick work of even the toughest nuts and bolts, letting you loosen or tighten them with ease.
+But if you merely need an impact wrench for simple tasks around the house or garage, and don’t demand the utmost in power and torque, you’ll find the PORTER-CABLE PCE211 is very reasonably priced and a great choice for the average DIYer.